 Center For Distracted Driving Research

-Driver distraction is defined as, “the diversion of attention away from activities critical for safe driving toward a competing activity”.
+Driver distraction is “the diversion of attention away from activities critical for safe driving toward a competing activity” (Strayer et al., 2017).
 According to 2015 CDC estimates, over 1000 people are injured and 9 people are killed daily in the United States from accidents that involve a distracted driver.
 Sources of distraction vary from outside objects, like cell phones, to built-in vehicle technologies, such as voice recognition systems, text messaging capabilities, and even web browsers.
 Our current aim is to examine the demand associated with using built in technologies while driving.
 So far, our findings suggest that much of the functionality in these vehicles is too demanding to safely use while driving.
 We are hoping the current project, commissioned by the AAA Foundation for Traffic Safety, will provide the information necessary for the auto industry, drivers, and public policy-makers alike to create the safest on-road experience possible.

 Cognition In The Wild